citahub/citahub-docs/website/translated_docs/en-US/version-0.20/welcome.md

 Blockchain operations are difficult for the vast majority of developers, given complex operations such as signature, message assembly, and ABI calls.
 To this end, we provide a multi-platform SDK to further reduce the development threshold.
 The open source SDK, which is currently being maintained, includes JavaScript, Java, Ruby, and Swift.
 Users can also use the web3 SDK of the Ethereum at the same time, enabling the same DApp front end to support both the Ethereum network and the CITA network.

-### CITA Truffle Box | DApp 开发框架
+### CITA Truffle Box | DApp Development Framework

 [![](https://img.shields.io/badge/Truffle_Box-Documents-green.svg)](https://github.com/cryptape/appchain-truffle-box) [![](https://img.shields.io/badge/Truffle_Box-GitHub-lightgrey.svg)](https://github.com/cryptape/appchain-truffle-box)

-CITA Truffle Box 可以使开发者借助 Truffle 完成 CITA 上的 DApp 开发.
+This truffle box is customized for you to work with CITA.
+You can use this box to develop DApps on CITA.

-### CITA IDE | Solidity 合约编辑器
+### CITA IDE | CITA Solidity IDE

 [![](https://img.shields.io/badge/Truffle_Box-Documents-green.svg)](https://github.com/cryptape/appchain-ide) [![](https://img.shields.io/badge/Truffle_Box-GitHub-lightgrey.svg)](https://github.com/cryptape/appchain-ide)

-CITA IDE 是一个基于浏览器的合约编辑器，是基于 Remix 开发的。
+The CITA IDE is an IDE for Solidity dApp developers, developed based on Remix.